KubeRocketCI/docs/docs/user-guide/add-cd-pipeline.md

   <link rel="canonical" href="https://docs.kuberocketci.io/docs/user-guide/add-cd-pipeline" />
 </head>

-In KubeRocketCI, deployments are managed through Deployments, a versatile mechanism that enables GitOps, automated deploy, promotion within pipelines, and multi-environment support.
+KubeRocketCI uses Deployments — a mechanism that enables GitOps, automated deployment, promotion within pipelines, and multi-environment support.

-The creation of the Deployment becomes available as soon as an application is created including its provisioning in a branch and the necessary entities for the Deployment.
-If you don't have the application yet, create by following the guidelines in the [Add Application](./add-application.md) page.
-Additionally, ensure to familiarize yourself with the [Manage GitOps](gitops.md) page as it is required to add a GitOps repository first before creating an Deployment.
+You can create a Deployment once you have at least one application with a provisioned branch.
+If you don't have one yet, follow the [Add Application](./add-application.md) guide.
+Additionally, ensure to familiarize yourself with the [Manage GitOps](gitops.md) page as it is required to add a GitOps repository before creating a Deployment.

 ## Create Deployment

-The **Create new deployment** dialog has three steps: **Applications** and **Pipeline Configuration**, and **Review**.
+The **Create new deployment** dialog has three steps: **Applications**, **Pipeline Configuration**, and **Review**.

 Navigate to the **Deployments** section on the navigation bar and click **+ Create deployment**.
 Once clicked, the **Create new deployment** dialog will appear.